colin-johnston/atom-minifier/README.md

 Install Minifier by searching 'minifier' in the Packages section of Preferences.
 You can also install the package via the command line with `apm install minifier`.

 ## Usage
-To minify a file, use the keyboard shortcut `Cmd/Ctrl+Shift+M`.
+To minify a file, use the keyboard shortcut `Option+Shift+M` (`Alt+Shift+M` on Windows).
 You can also minify files on save by checking the corresponding option in Preferences.